All Episodes

 You just can't.

-Then you got other representatives protests.
+Then you got other representatives protesting.

 People are willing to let thousands die so they can get their smoothie.

-No, that's not what people were saying.
+Congressman Dan Kildie, whoever he is from Michigan, no, that's not what people were saying.

 Anyway, the Michigan governor now basically saying, yeah, you protest, I'm going to keep you in your house longer.